 Products

-This KB article aims to prevent those "I wish I knew that when I started" moments, you'll find Nagios XI has many layers to it and having some quick tips can be a big help when learning and deploying it.
+This article aims to prevent those "I wish I knew that when I started" moments, you'll find Nagios XI has many layers to it and having some quick tips can be a big help when learning and deploying it.

 The Core Config Manager (CCM) is Nagios XI's advanced configuration GUI, and is where host groups and service groups are created.
 Putting some time into planning and creating your groups right out of the gate will pay dividends later by keeping things organized and enabling you to quickly filter, analyze, and report on meaningful subsets of your monitored infrastructure.